mattmcmanus/mattmcmanus.github.io/_posts/2015-02-10-i-made-my-own-standing-desk-and-so-can-you.markdown

 title: "I made my own wall mounted standing desk and so can you!"
 date: "2015-02-10 15:29"
 published: true
+categories: making
 ---

 My home office had not changed much for nearly 6 years and I decided it was time to to make some ergonomic and professional upgrades.
 I deserve it!
 At the heart of this upgrade was finally following through with my dream of an adjustable height standing desk.
 I had let the many words of [the Wirecutters standing desk review](http://thewirecutter.com/reviews/the-best-standing-desks/) soak deeply in to my brain and I was convinced I needed to be able to quickly and easily adjust my desk.
 "I need this!", I declared.
 So like anyone under the influence of someone else's opinions, I was dead set on [their recommendation, the NextDesk Terra](http://www.nextdesks.com/).
 I had convinced myself that $1500 is not too much to pay for something as important as this!

 There are many things to consider when purchasing your main work desk and everyone will have different needs.
 For me, my one must-have was the complete absence of a wobble.
 It drives me nuts.
 So as I started to read the reviews of the NextDesk from other people, it became clear that the desk had the potential to wobble.
 I was also considering the cheaper alternative of the IKEA Benkant sit-stand desk.
 To confirm my suspicion of the wobble being intolerable, I went to Ikea to play.
 "Holy moley!
 Wobble city!"
 I declared and put the dream of a cheaper desk to bed.
 Clearly, the problem would be solved by [spending more money.](http://bukk.it/takemymoney.gif)!